nandadomenicali/paybank-documentation/README.md

 # paybank-documentation

 ### ⚡️ Overview

 - Project created to document the PAYBANK project APIs;
 - This project is using swagger;
+- TThis is an apis documentation project referring to a project/study in partnership

 All you need to do is edit the swagger spec, save as openapi.yml, and restart docker.
 Voila, UI and the mock API server are updated.